microsoft/tigertoolbox/Sessions/Winter-Ready-2019/Lab-Memory-OptimizedTempDB.md

         `C:\Labs\Memory-OptimizedTempDB`

-    2. Go back to the Internet Explorer window that has the Performance Monitor collector open and click the play button to start the collection.
+    2. Go back to the Internet Explorer window that has the Performance Monitor collector open and click the play button (green arrow) to start the collection.

     3. From the Command Prompt window, execute